Your studies in an international school in France

 Teacher led excursions, visits and trips may be arranged all school year long.

-During their High School studies in France, our students are also encouraged to travel with the school staff or Nacel throughout France and surrounding countries, such as: Italy, Germany, Belgium, Spain, and Great-Britain.
+At our international school in France, our students are also encouraged to travel with the school staff or Nacel throughout France and surrounding countries, such as: Italy, Germany, Belgium, Spain, and Great-Britain.
 Been one of the few international boarding schools in Europe, our goal is to ensure that our students are well-traveled and knowledgeable about European cultures.
 Check travel opportunities HERE.

 Independent travels allowed under specific conditions (see Documents and Forms).